Ji-Hwan Bae Preview, Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 27th-ranked team ERA among all MLB pitching staffs (4.99).
+- The Nationals' 4.97 team ERA ranks 27th across all MLB pitching staffs.

-- The Nationals allow the most home runs in baseball (220 total, 1.5 per game).
+- Nationals pitchers combine to allow the most home runs in baseball (220 total, 1.5 per game).

-- Corbin aims for his 10th victory when he makes the start for the Nationals, his 29th of the season.
-He is 9-13 with a 5.29 ERA and 111 strikeouts in 158 1/3 innings pitched.
+- Adon (2-1 with a 5.56 ERA and 29 strikeouts in 34 2/3 innings pitched) makes the start for the Nationals, his seventh of the season.

-- In his last time out on Tuesday, the left-hander went four innings against the New York Mets, giving up eight earned runs while surrendering seven hits.
+- His most recent appearance was on Wednesday against the New York Mets, when the righty threw five innings, surrendering two earned runs while allowing six hits.

+- In eight games this season, the 25-year-old has a 5.56 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.